Testing Tools: How Technology Has Changed the Game

 The lists that were successful were used time and time again, sometimes repeating their mailings more than once a day.
 And they did very well.

-The team at AdStation knows the importance of combining the old with the new and is constantly testing new technologies to make its clients messaging more responsive by channeling that messaging into the most effective verticals.
-And then we test, combining ‘old’ techniques with today’s technology to make it a ‘win-win’ situation for all concerned.
+The marketing team knows the importance of combining the old with the new and is constantly testing new technologies to make its clients messaging more responsive by channeling that messaging into the most effective verticals.
+And then operators test, combining ‘old’ techniques with today’s technology to make it a ‘win-win’ situation for all concerned.
 Try it.